Table of Contents

-The costs of college are rising.
+With the costs of college on the rise, you are probably thinking about how to pay for college.
+You are right in your question.
 According to its 2019 Survey, Trends in College Prices, today’s college education will cost families approximately $25,590 for an in-state public college and $53,980 for a private college, up 6% since last year.
 Having no plan to pay for college can mean unnecessary student loan debt and stretched home equity lines of credit.

-Our experience has shown that families who plan early can save as much as 50% off tuition costs.
-Here are things you can do to pay for college:
+My experience has shown that families who plan early can save as much as 50% off tuition costs.
+I want you to win against rising college costs, so I go over in this post, things you can do to help pay for college.

 Many families assume they make too much money to file the FAFSA.
 In reality, families with incomes up to $175,000 per year are eligible for some form of financial aid.
 The college industry is booming.
 There is more than $200 billion in financial assistance from the federal, states, colleges, foundations, and corporations for deserving students.